kpath1999/aws-resume/README.md

 And here’s [the landing page](https://kausarpatherya.com)!

 Despite the occasional struggles, I thoroughly enjoyed the entire learning process.
-I now have a solid foundational understanding of AWS that wouldn’t have been possible to acquire by passing certifications.
+I now have a solid foundational understanding of AWS that wouldn’t have been possible to acquire by just passing certifications.
 I look forward to working on more projects and deepening my understanding.

 Thanks for reading!
 Please find my frontend repository linked [here](https://github.com/kpath1999/resume-frontend).